 This article is a part of a series on Packet Traveling — everything that happens in order to get a packet from here to there.
 Use the navigation boxes to view the rest of the articles.

-Packet Traveling
+- Packet Traveling – Series Finale

 In the last article, we looked at everything that happens for two hosts to communicate directly with one another.
 In this article, we will add a common network device: a switch.
 We will take a look at what happens for communication from Host to Host through a Switch.